SMerrony/dgemug/cmd/vsemug/STATUS.md

 # VSemuG Status
-* Last Updated: 5 May 2020
+* Last Updated: 6 May 2020
-* Last Significant Progress: 30 Apr 2020 (fixed another bug in resolver)
+* Last Significant Progress: 6 May 2020 (some byte-addressing issues resolved, some remain...)

 ## What Works? :+1:
 The following 32-bit sample programs copied from a physical machine are working...